Weekly Events

 DANCES OF UNIVERSAL PEACE IN DERBY LINE

-Dances of Universal Peace the second Sunday of each month at the Derby Line Village Hall from 2-4 p.m.
+Second Sun. of each month at the Derby Line Village Hall from 2-4 p.m.
 Gentle, spiritual circle dances.
 No experience necessary.
 Indoor shoes.
 Phone ahead.
 For more info, contact Heather at 802-895-4341.

-JOURNEY TO RECOVERY SUPPORT GROUP
+JOURNEY TO RECOVERY SUPPORT GROUPS

 KNIGHTS OF COLUMBUS – TROY

-All you can eat breakfast every third Sunday 8 to 11 a.m. to benefit families in need.
-All you can eat for $9.
-Kids under five are free.
-St. Andre Bessette Parish, Troy Church Hall, 130 South Pleasant St., Troy.
-Sponsored by Council 7943.
+All-you-can-eat breakfast every third Sun.
+8-11 a.m. to benefit families in need. $10.
+Free for kids under five.
+St. Andre Bessette Parish, Troy Church Hall, 130 South Pleasant St. in Troy.
 For more info, contact 802-673-7510 or 802-323-2470.

 MUSIC JAM SESSION IN DERBY LINE